-WW rate / MHI taken from planning documents, possibly in combination with revised budgets, and census data.
+WW rate / MHI taken from planning documents, possibly in combination with revised budgets, and census data,

-Unemployment rates taken from MT Dept of Labor and Industry website - by county.
-Current April 2022 unadjusted MT unempoyment rate is 2.7% awarded principal forgiveness in prior years
+Unemployment rates taken from MT Dept of Labor and industry website - by county.
+Current April 2023 unadjusted MT unempoyment rate is 2.4%

-Population and growth rate (2020 census - July, 2021) from US Census data.
+Growth rate (2020 Census - July, 2022) from US Census data.
 Benjamin Gill, MT Dept. of Commerce.
-Some data are by county and others by City (larger communities).
+Some data are by county and others by Oty (larger communities).
 Average annual since the 2020 census.